What Is Squarespace?

 Who It’s For

-Need a professional site without plugins — Blogging, SEO, and ecommerce are built in, so you’re not constantly hunting for add-ons.
+Need a professional site without plugins: Blogging, SEO, and ecommerce are built in, so you’re not maintaining add-ons.

-If your goals demand a different approach, there are platforms like Webflow, Shopify, or WordPress that may be a better fit — and part of our role is helping you choose that fit.
+But if your goals demand a different approach, platforms like Webflow, Shopify, or WordPress may be a better fit—and part of our role is helping you choose that fit.

 Limitations to Consider